vivjori115/vivjori115/README.md

 ## 👋 **About Me**

 Hello!
-I’m **Vivek Jori**, a passionate data scientist specializing in Natural Language Processing (NLP) and Generative AI (GenAI).
+I’m **Vivek Jori**, a passionate data scientist specializing in deep learning (DL) and Generative AI (GenAI).
 With a strong foundation in machine learning and data analysis, I thrive on transforming unstructured data into actionable insights and building intelligent systems that understand and generate human language.

 ---